LinhHo/WEMC-hydropower-model/README.md

 ### (C2) rf_full_model.R

-TWO round random forest model where:
+TWO-step random forest model where:

-- First round (preliminary): model with all lag time as the input, then use getImportantLags.R to select the most important lag sequences
+- First step (preliminary): model with all lag time as the input, then use getImportantLags.R to select the most important lag sequences
-- Second round (main): run a random forest model again but with input are only the above important lags.
+- Second step (main): run a random forest model again but the input are only the above important lags.
 Save this model for further use

 The out-of-bag error and important variable plots are also included.